 Labs and Equipment

 • SCIS common use labs.
 The labs in Room 138, Rooms 127/129, and Room 137 in Boardman Hall are used for both research and educational purposes.
 They are not typically scheduled for classes.
-Rather, these are labs where all Computer Science and New Media students may come with their laptop computers to work on individual and group class projects, obtain tutoring help, check out equipment, do informal exam reviews with others, use labs as study halls, and similar activities.
+Rather, these are labs where all Computer Science and New Media students may come with their laptop computers to work on individual and group class projects, obtain tutoring help, do informal exam reviews with others, use labs as study halls, and similar activities.
 Students may use the labs anytime they have access to them, including evenings and weekends.

 Lab Room 138 (The General Computing Lab) has (a) five group-work tables with two iMacs and a large external monitor in each bank of tables; and (b) one group of three Windows 10 computers.
 It also has whiteboards and an overhead projector for group work.
 It is staffed 20 hours per week by selected undergraduate senior computer science students (i.e., lab monitors/learning assistants) who help with general training on equipment as well as tutor on computing and math problems when course teaching assistants (TAs) are unavail- able.
 Several computer science TAs have office hours next door in Room 138A.
 Room 138 Computer Science Tutoring Schedule for Fall 2019 (to be posted when available)